somersbmatthews/ruby-reps-101/README.md

 ## Homework: Revenge of the Reps!

+Fork this repository.
+Clone down your copy.
+Add `.rb` files with your solutions.
+Then add/commit/push.
+Open Github & create a pull request with your comments.

 ### Learning Objectives... or rather...
 REPS!!!!
 - ...REPS with creating methods
 - ...REPS with iteration